Skip to Main Content

 From on-demand air taxi operators to private non-commercial operators, operational issues can be complex and can create challenges for structural arrangements that purchasers as well as financiers may not anticipate.
 This may be particularly true if the intent is for operation of the aircraft not only domestically, but also internationally.
 While international operations may present unique challenges, such challenges can be overcome without jeopardizing the value or security of the aircraft.

-In this webinar, we will discuss:
+In this webinar, we discussed:

 • What lessors/financiers need to know about commercial/non-commercial and domestic/international operations and the implications of these operations on leases and security interests.